mui/material-ui/docs/src/pages/guides/csp.md

 ## How does one implement CSP?

-In order to use CSP with Material UI (and JSS), you need to set a `style-src` nonce in the meta tag like so:
+In order to use CSP with Material-UI (and JSS), you need to set a `style-src` nonce in the meta tag like so:

 ```
 <meta property="csp-nonce" content="longAndRandomStringGeneratedByServerUponEachRequest">